 Frequently asked questions:

-Q: What is a reasonable response time from a cleaning and restoration company in Indiana?
+Q1: What is a reasonable response time from a cleaning and restoration company in Indiana?

 For active leaks or standing water, same-day mitigation is best.
 Many teams can start stabilization the day you call and follow with full drying and monitoring within 24 hours.

-Q: Do all cleaning and restoration companies test for mold?
+Q3: Do all cleaning and restoration companies test for mold?

-Q: What should a complete estimate include for restoration cleaning services?
+Q4: What should a complete estimate include for restoration cleaning services?

 A complete estimate should include source control, water extraction, floor cleaning and restoration details categorized by material, equipment counts along with estimated days on site, moisture mapping, daily monitoring, disposal processes, and clearly defined repair items or referrals.